Bhaba Ranjan Reang

-Bhaba Ranjan Reang is an Indian politician and elected member of the Tripura Tribal Areas Autonomous District Council (TTAADC).
-Reang was elected from the Damcherra-Jampui constituency in North Tripura district.
+Bhaba Ranjan Reang (born 8 january 1987) is an Indian politician and elected Member Of District Council and the current Chairman of the Tripura Tribal Areas Autonomous District Council (TTAADC).
+Reang was elected from the 1-Damcherra-Jampui constituency in North Tripura district.
+Previously he was an Executive Member of the council with Agriculture & Horticulture, Forests, LRS.
+Currently he is the Chairman of council.